19 Jun 7 Healthy BBQ Ideas

 - Pineapple, strawberry, ginger, mint leaves and star anise.

 Slices of fresh pineapple are delicious barbecued.
-Or wait until the BBQ has died down leaving just white coals and pop bananas onto it, skins on.
-Leave it until the entire skin has turned black and they are soft to pinch then peel away the skin and eat.
-Barbecued banana is delicious with coconut milk yoghurt.
+Or wait until the BBQ has died down leaving just white coals and place bananas onto it, leaving the skins on.
+Wait until the entire skin has turned black and they are soft to pinch then peel away the skin and eat.
+Barbecued fruit is delicious served with coconut milk yoghurt and topped with a drizzle of tahini and a sprinkle of cacao nibs.